6 Tips To Make Sure Your Remote Team is Happy and Productive

 As a remote marketing team manager:

-- Define deadlines by time zone to avoid misinterpretation;
+- Define deadlines by time zone to avoid misinterpretation.

 - Clearly express minimum working hours, weekly progress, etc.;